GenericMappingTools/remote-datasets/docs/index.rst

 .. note::

-   The highest resolution data for Mars, Mercury, Moon and Pluto requires GMT 6.5 or later.
+   The highest resolution data for Mars, Mercury, Moon, Pluto and Venus requires GMT 6.5 or later.

 .. grid:: 1 2 3 3